WolV151/WolV151/README.md

-- 👋 Hi, I’m @WolV151, also known as Marin
+- 👋 Hi, I’m @WolV151, also known as Marin.
-- 👀 I’m interested in video games
+- 👀 I’m interested in video games.
 - 🌱 I’m currently a college student in third year.